Ransford-Yeboah Königsdörffer

-Ransford-Yeboah Königsdörffer (born 13 September 2001) is a professional footballer who plays as a right winger for club Hamburger SV.
+Ransford-Yeboah Königsdörffer (born 13 September 2001) is a professional footballer who plays as a right winger for club Mainz 05.
 Born in Germany, he plays for the Ghana national team.

 Early and personal life

 Königsdörffer was born in Berlin to a Ghanaian father and a German-Guadeloupean mother.

 Club career

 Dynamo Dresden

 Königsdörffer played youth football for Minerva Berlin, SCC Berlin and Hertha BSC before joining the youth setup at Dynamo Dresden in the summer of 2019.
 Königsdörffer made his debut for Dresden as a substitute in a 2–0 away defeat to 1.
 FC Nürnberg.
 In February 2020, Königsdörffer signed a three-year contract with Dynamo Dresden, lasting until 2022.
 He appeared 7 times for the club during the 2019–20 season as they finished bottom of the 2.
 Bundesliga and were relegated to the 3.
 Liga.

 On 29 October 2020, his contract was further extended to 2023, before scoring his first competitive goal two days later in a 3–0 victory over SV Meppen.
 After providing the assist for Dresden's first goal in first-half stoppage time, he converted a Christoph Daferner cross to put Dresden 2–0 up in the 59th minute.
 He tested positive for COVID-19 in mid-April 2021, but returned to first-team action for a 2–0 victory over Viktoria Köln on 8 May 2021.
 Dynamo were promoted back to the Bundesliga as champions of the 3.
 Liga, with Königsdörffer having scored 7 goals in 34 appearances across the 2020–21 season.

 Königsdörffer made 30 league appearances for Dynamo Dresden during the 2021–22 season, scoring 5 goals, as the club finished 16th before losing to 1.
 FC Kaiserslautern in the relegation play-off, and were therefore relegated to the 3.
 Liga.